CJanecka/Projects_and_CTFs/MegaCorpOne Penetration Test/README.md

 I conducted a solo penetration test, focusing on a simulated organization called *MegaCorpOne*.
 My assessment honed in on the organization's web application, Linux, and Windows hosts, revealing vulnerabilities and security weaknesses.
 The conclusion of this effort led to the creation of a detailed penetration testing report.
 In this report, I outline the findings, highlighting identified vulnerabilities across the assessed domains.
 Furthermore, I present a set of recommendations aimed at mitigating the discovered security concerns.

 ## Vulnerability Findings

+I found seven vulnerabilities throughout MegaCorpOne's network.
+Included here are two of those vulnerabilities deemed critical.
+See the report, linked above, for additional information on the vulnerabilities found.

+  1. **Weak Password(s) on Public Web Application**

+     By browsing MegaCorpOne's public web page, I obtained the credentials of five employees by process of deduction.
+The compromised users included: Tom Hudson (Web Designer), Tanya Rivera (Senior Developer), Matt Smith (Marketing Director), Mike Carlow (VP of Legal), and Alan Grofield (IT & Security Director).